 One of the reasons dragonflies are so beloved in Japan is due to a legend about the 21st emperor, Yuryaka Tenvo.
 While out hunting, an insect bit his arm.
 Some legends say it was a horsefly, others say it was a mosquito.
 Either way, a dragonfly appeared and ate the insect, rescuing the emperor from further harm.

 I came across one story related to Bon, the Japanese Buddhist tradition involving the ancestors’ spirits.
 During this festival in mid-August, the spirits return to visit the living.
-It’s a little like Halloween in Europe or the Day of the Dead in Mexico.
 Around the same time, thousands of dragonflies appear.
 It led to a belief that returning ancestral spirits rode the dragonflies like winged mounts.
 Others believed the dragonflies were the souls themselves.

 During Bon, children aren’t allowed to bother dragonflies (catching them is normally a game).
 People welcome the insects into the home, allowing the ancestors to temporarily rejoin the family (Mitchell 2005: 33).

 In China, they represent harmony, good luck, and prosperity.
 This might relate to the belief that the dragonfly is the soul of a dragon.

 One Native American myth suggests that dragonflies were originally dragons.
 A coyote tricked a dragon into shapeshifting, and it couldn’t change back.
 As a result, the dragonfly symbolises change, speed, and illusion.